User Manual - Uncaged rosin press plates kit ( dp-rp35)

 3 - The yields are not very good.

 - If pressing the flower, verify your sealed storage jar’s humidity level is between 60-65%

 - Sifting or hashing it first will allow you to press out a product with acceptable yields.

 4 - The top platens do not stay in alignment.

-- Since the top platen is secured onto a cylinder shape ram, it is impossible to lock it on so it won’t ever twist around.
-For this reason, we suggest to prepare the alignment of the top platen after the materials are loaded but before you begin to apply your desired pressure.
-Use a heat resistant glove if necessary to position the plate into alignment.
+Since the top platen is secured onto a cylinder shape ram, it is impossible to lock it on so it won’t ever twist around.
+For this reason, we suggest preparing the alignment of the top platen after the materials are loaded but before you begin to apply your desired pressure.
+Use a heat-resistant glove if necessary to position the plate into alignment.

 5 - One of the platens is taking longer to heat up.